satyakitalukder/satyaki_Datahack/README.md

 # satyaki_Datahack
+ (-- The Python code of the model can be found in this repo.
+It is named 'satyakitalukder_Datahack.ipynb') (-- The final prediction of the model on the test set can be found in the repo, in the name 'final.csv') (-- Other related documents can be found on the repo itself)

 This is a project based on a Hackathon conducted by IIT Guwahati in collaboration with Geeks for Geeks